-Reduce water usage at all global production sites by 6% vs. FY2015 result as of FY2020*.
+Reduce water usage at all global production sites by 20% vs. FY2015 result as of FY2024*.

 Since fiscal 2014, the OMRON Group has kept track of water resource data based on CDP's water program.
 In fiscal 2017, the Group set environment-related social issues to address, together with the Group's identified sustainability issues and long-term goals.
 Accordingly, all of its production sites worldwide have been working to make more effective use of water resources.

-In fiscal 2020, water withdrawals at all production sites worldwide was down 25.1% compared with fiscal 2015 as a result of their reduction efforts.
+In fiscal 2022, water withdrawals at all production sites worldwide were down 45% compared with fiscal 2015 as a result of their reduction efforts.

-There are five sites with water-related risks: Dalian and Shanghai in China, Okayama in Japan, San Ramon, California in the United States and Bekasi in Indonesia, withdrawing 258,000m3 in total in fiscal 2020, making 19% of the Group's withdrawals.
+There are four sites with water-related risks: Dalian and Shanghai in China, Frosinone in Italy, and Sao Paulo in Brazil, withdrawing 212,000m3 in total in fiscal 2022, making 20% of the Group's withdrawals.
 These sites have not yet received instructions from administrative authorities to reduce the amount of water withdrawals or to improve quality of discharged water.
 However, the sites are voluntarily working to preserve water resources, taking preparatory measures for business continuity.